sheep0x/anidown/README.md

 Why Anidown?
 ------------
 Flash is really dirty.
 So does Flash players on Linux.
 Gnash is known to have problems with almost every website in China, and the *proprietary* ~~Adobe Flash Player~~ runs really slow.
-Conclusion: Linux doesn't really support Flash. (or more preciesely, Flash doesn't support Linux)
+Conclusion: Linux doesn't really support Flash. (or more precisely, Flash doesn't support Linux)

 But most online video hosting websites in China rely on Flash...